Wayne Chang: Chasing Coral

 Chang is also an Associate Producer for award-winning climate change documentary Chasing Coral, which won an award at Sundance Film Festival in 2017.
 Netflix announced it had acquired the film at the festival and it is now a Netflix Original.
 It debuted on Netflix in July 2017.
 Movie review site Rotten Tomatoes gives it a 100% rating.

 Frame by Frame

 Prior to Chasing Coral, Chang is also an Associate Producer for award-winning documentary Frame by Frame.
 It premiered at SXSW in 2015 and subsequently went on to win many awards.
 The Hollywood Reporter called Frame by Frame "a work of profound immediacy, in sync with the photographers' commitment and hope" and BBC Culture proclaimed "the film features photographers passionate about telling stories of the true identity of Afghanistan – whether they are newsworthy or not."
 In 2016, Time, Inc acquired the documentary.
 It has a 92% rating on Rotten Tomatoes.

+Views and opinions

+Chang’s public commentary centers on themes of entrepreneurship, technological adaptation, and innovation.

+He advocates a proactive approach to career advancement, encouraging students and early-career professionals to actively seek opportunities and engage directly with potential employers, collaborators, and investors.

+A recurring theme in Chang’s commentary is the evolving role of technology in shaping industries and career pathways.
+He has highlighted the growing significance of emerging technologies, particularly artificial intelligence and digital platforms, as transformative forces in business and society.
+In this context, he promotes the integration of practical technological skills into education and workforce training, arguing that familiarity with such tools is increasingly essential rather than optional.

+Chang has also articulated perspectives on the relationship between innovation and creative expression.
+Drawing on his experience in film production and media, he has noted that the success of products and ventures often depends not only on technical functionality but also on their ability to resonate with audiences.

+Views on Artificial Intelligence

+Wayne Chang’s perspective on artificial intelligence centers on reliability, explainability, and practical utility, particularly in high-stakes applications.

+A key theme in his commentary is skepticism toward the limitations of current large language models (LLMs).
+Chang has identified issues such as “hallucinations” (inaccurate or fabricated outputs) and lack of transparency as major barriers to enterprise adoption of AI systems.
+Chang advocates for neurosymbolic AI approaches, which combine neural networks with symbolic reasoning systems.
+He argues that integrating structured logic and rule-based systems with machine learning enables AI to produce more accurate and explainable results, improving trust and usability in real-world applications.